 The absence of God from the human narrative of life is but one of the reasons I no longer believe in the existence of God.
 I think Jimmy Stewart summed up my view best with his prayer on the movie Shenandoah:

-There is no God that coming to deliver us from pain, suffering, and loss.
+There is no God that is coming to deliver us from pain, suffering, and loss.
 We are on our own, so it is up to us to ease the suffering of humans and animals alike.
 Knowing that death always wins shouldn’t keep us from attempting to alleviate the misfortunes of others.
-We shouldn’t need promises of homes in heaven to motivate us to help others.
+We shouldn’t need promises of homes in Heaven to motivate us to help others.

 Bruce Gerencser, 63, lives in rural Northwest Ohio with his wife of 42 years.
 He and his wife have six grown children and thirteen awesome grandchildren.
 Bruce pastored Evangelical churches for twenty-five years in Ohio, Texas, and Michigan.
 Bruce left the ministry in 2005, and in 2008 he left Christianity.
 Bruce is now a humanist and an atheist.
 For more information about Bruce, please read the About page.

 Thank you for reading this post.
 Please share your thoughts in the comment section.
 If you are a first-time commenter, please read the commenting policy before wowing readers with your words.
 All first-time comments are moderated.
 If you would like to contact Bruce directly, please use the contact form to do so.
 Donations are always appreciated.
 Donations on a monthly basis can be made through Patreon.
 One-time donations can be made through PayPal.